 Researchers at NASA and the European Space Agency teamed up to design Cassini-Huygens in the 1980s.
 Named after astronomers Giovanni Cassini and Christiaan Huygens, the spacecraft was designed to not only photograph the planet, but also to collect data from it and its 62 moons.
-These latest photos come as Cassini-Huygens's trip is coming to a close.
-It's final phase – called the Grand Finale – started in April 2017.
+These latest photos came from Cassini-Huygens's final phase - called the Grand Finale - which started in April 2017.
 On September 15, 2017, Cassini's mission came to a close, and it burned up in Saturn's upper atmosphere.

 Eye Of The Storm

 This is a storm off the top of Saturn's north pole.
 Researchers estimate the storm is 1,250 miles across.

 In this shot of Saturn's north pole, we see the hexagon-shaped jet stream that circles the planet.

 A Sign Of Life?